Skip to content

 Default processes

-A freshly added AttachableObject has CommandList as the default attaching and detaching process.
-This is an empty command list you can populate, or swap for a different process type entirely.
+A freshly added AttachableObject has a ProcessList (Parallel mode) as the default attaching and detaching process.
+This is an empty process container you can populate, or swap for a different process type entirely.

 Creating an Attachment Point